 Engin 103 Topics:

-February 5, 2008 Teamwork: A Case Study
+September 9, 2008 Teamwork: A Case Study

+Team webpage

-Logbook questions
+back to e-syllabus Logbook questions

 Teamwork A case study

 Engin 103 team 12 consists of 4 members: A, B, C, D. During Project 0 A acted as the team's leader, he sent out an email regarding the project, only B replied so he thought C and D are not interested in participating, he scheduled meetings with B and they both completed part I of Project 0.
 During Part I presentations, A and B performed the PowerPoint presentation, while C and D did not participate since they felt they did not contribute to the project being presented.